 Firstly, don’t panic.
 Nothing you do will fundamentally change your child, so take a deep breath.

 I felt drawn to writing something about this after quite a few friends came to me privately over the course of the past year and asked me about their children or friends children.
 Firstly, I need to say that I am not a qualified Paediatric Consultant, Educational Psychologist, Speech Therapist or Occupational Therapist.
-However as a parent of an Autist who is publicly ‘out’ and whose diagnosis we now openly discuss with friends and family, I am really happy to chat to other parents who are mulling over the issue because I appreciate how terrifying a thought it can be.
+However as a parent of an Autist who is publicly ‘out’ and whose diagnosis we now openly discuss with friends and family, I am really happy to chat to other parents who are mulling over the issue because I appreciate how terrifying and lonely a thought it can be.

 A little about our story; Our son was given a diagnosis at 5 years old after a wait of 18 months on our local CAMHS waiting list.
 We approached our GP after a chat with a friend who was an Educational Psychologist.
 We had wondered for all of the course of our son’s life why he was such a ‘High Need’ and anxious child, (and I certainly had concerns he might be Autistic but never voiced them).
 She encouraged us to see someone else about his behaviour after a very informal observation, with the clear caveat that she had not fully observed him and didn’t want to jump the gun by indicating a diagnosis too eagerly.